Bred with attention to morphology, movement and character

 Here at Western Gailes Ranch, we spent many days, weeks and months selecting great Andalusian broodmares with the best morphological and character qualities to produce our foals.
 By carefully matching mares and stallions, we strive to obtain an excellent genetic foundation to go with a quality character predisposition in our offspring.

 Known for being elegant yet strongly built, Andalusian horses (also known as Pura Raza Española or PRE horses) have been a coveted breed throughout history.
-For centuries, they were the envy of militaries around the world who recognized them for their outstanding athleticism.
+For centuries, they were the envy of militaries around the world who recognized them for their outstanding stoic nature and athleticism.

 Andalusian horses are an excellent choice for dressage enthusiasts not just because of their physique and their comfortable gait but because of their personality too.